 Alaska didn't provide many opportunities to swim unless hypothermia was on your agenda.
 There were a few community pools but we really didn't use them.
 Swimming is a life skill that I feel is essential.
 So, I am excited to share with you what has transpired here over the last two weeks.

-Two weeks ago the boys pool play was restricted to the baby pool.
-Then we went with some friend in Daharan to their pool that has a slide.
-With borrowed tubes the boys experienced their first moments of aqua freedom.
+Two weeks ago the boys were restricted to the baby pool.
+Then we went with some friends in Dhahran to their pool that has a slide.
+With borrowed tubes, the boys experienced their first moments of aqua freedom.
 I loved not having to juggle all three in the water.
-Since I was staying in town that night for Dr. appointments I went out and bought them their own tubes.
+Since I was staying in town that night for doctor's appointments, I went out and bought them their own tubes.

 The next week we moved on to goggles and water wings.

-I was amazed at the difference in the boys swimming technique with the goggles on.
+I was amazed at the difference in the boys' swimming techniques with the goggles on.
 They had no reservations about keeping their faces in the water.

-After about 5 false starts Ethan finally took the plunge.
+After about five false starts Ethan finally took the plunge.

 Ethan knows he does not need both the tube and water wings he just likes them both.